sarajbeazley/weight-loss-app/README.md

 # WEIGHT LOSS WEBSITE

-A front end project built using React, made for  a friend's father who is a retired surgeon specialising in weight loss.
+A front end project built using React, made for  a friend's father who is a retired surgeon now consulting and advising patients on weight loss.

 ## General Info